 Cast Yesterday into the Deep

-I clinched my eyes shut and visualized myself gathering up my painful yesterdays, and with all my strength, hurling them into the Pacific.
-I looked to the far horizon to where my imaginary throw had landed my collective hurts: in the midst of the deep dark blue waters.
+I clinched my eyes closed and gathered my hurtful memories.
+I opened my eyes and, with all my mind’s strength, hurled them into the Pacific.
+I stood quietly, waiting…for what, I am not sure.
+I watched and listened to the waves crest, curl and crash on the shore.
+I scanned the far horizon to where my imaginary throw had landed my collective hurts: into the midst of the deep waters.
 Far away.
-Out of my reach.
-Rendered powerless.
+Out of reach.
+Now rendered powerless.

 All too soon, the sun slipped behind the Koo’lau Mountains.
 The air was still heavy with the scent of salt-water.
 The dusky evening sky was blurring the lines of the horizon; the mountains, sky and water were almost indistinguishable from one another.

 I took one last look at the beautiful, familiar view.
 I was grateful that little had changed since my adolescence.
 Yet, I was even more grateful for the change the Lord had just made in me.